Karcharoth/Keys-of-Orthanc/docs/customize.rst

 Keymaps
 =======

-You can set up keymaps in Angband, which allow you to map a single keypress to a series of keypresses.
+You can set up keymaps in NarSil, which allow you to map a single keypress to a series of keypresses.
 For example you might map the key F1 to "maa" (the keypresses to cast "Magic Missile" as a spellcaster).
 This can speed up access to commonly-used features.

 To set up keymaps, go to the options menu (``=``) and select "Edit keymaps" (``k``).